cym13/various-tutorials/functional_programming.rst

     # With tail recursion
-    def fibonacci(n, a=0, b=1):
+    def fibonacci(n, prev=0, curr=1):
         if n == 0:
-            return a
+            return prev
-        return fibonacci(n-1, b, a+b)
+        return fibonacci(n-1, curr, prev+curr)

-Not only is the code more concise in functional style, it is also blazzingly similar to the mathematic definition of the fibonacci sequence.
+Not only is the code more concise in functional style, it is also blazzingly similar to the mathematic definition of the Fibonacci sequence.
 We're not dealing with the problem of temporary values at all, we just declare what we want it's value to be in each case.